2020PB/police-brutality/reports/California.md

 A protestor filming receives water bottles from a car and begins to distribute them.
 Without warning, police fire into the crowd.
 The man is hit and is helped by a second protestor.
 While the second protestor is attempting to help, a canister explodes at the man's feet.

-tags: rubber-bullets, explosive, shoot, projectile, protestor
+tags: rubber-bullet, explosive, shoot, projectile, protestor

 id: ca-sanjose-5